DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 - Get money

 Designers:

 - Implement the animations for the doctor
 - Enforce cohesion among the designers.
-We don't want extreme i
+We don't want extreme inconsistencies from designer to designer / area to area.

 Artists: